UCL/research-computing-with-cpp/session10/06distributed.md

 MapReduce systems are built around the concepts of:

 - a map method, in which the master node takes an input, separates it into sub-problems, and distributes those to worker notes
+- a 'shuffle' method to distribute data from the map method
 - a reduce method which collates the answers to the sub-problems and combines them to solves the initial question.

 ### Distributed file systems